-Due to timing differences between book and tax treatment of several income and expense items, a deferred tax asset of \$4.7 million existed at December 31, 2012 as compared to a deferred tax asset of \$7.2 million at December 31, 2011.
-The \$2.5 million difference is primarily related to a \$4.1 million deferred tax asset valuation allowance recorded in 2012, which increased the total valuation allowance to \$6.8 million at December 31, 2012, compared to \$2,7 million at December 31, 2011.
+Due to timing differences between book and tax treatment of several income and expense items, a deferred tax asset of \$5.4 million existed at December 31, 2013 as compared to a deferred tax asset of \$4.7 million at December 31, 2012.
+During 2013 we reversed \$428 thousand of our deferred tax valuation allowance as compared to a \$4.1 million deferred tax asset valuation allowance recorded in 2012, which decreased the total valuation allowance to \$6.4 million at December 31, 2013, compared to \$6.8 million at December 31, 2012.
 Management reviewed the deferred tax calculation to determine the need for a valuation allowance.
-Based on the trend of reduced levels of earning assets and net interest income, we modified the projections of taxable income over the next three years and determined that an additional deferred tax asset valuation allowance was required during 2012.
+Based on the trend of reduced levels of earning assets and net interest income, we modified the projections of taxable income over the next three years and determined that no additional deferred tax asset valuation allowance was required during 2013.
 A valuation allowance is provided when it is more likely than not that some portion of the deferred tax asset will not be realized.
-In management's opinion, based on a three year taxable income projection, tax strategies which would result in potential securities gains and the effects of off-setting deferred tax liabilities, it is more likely than not that all the deferred tax assets, net of the \$6.8 million allowance, would be realizable.
-Included in deferred tax assets are the tax benefits derived from net operating loss carryforwards totaling \$4.6 million.
+In management's opinion, based on a three year taxable income projection, tax strategies which would result in potential securities gains and the effects of off-setting deferred tax liabilities, it is more likely than not that all the deferred tax assets, net of the \$6.4 million allowance, would be realizable.
+As of December 31, 2013, the Company had \$16.1 million of net operating loss carryforwards which will expire in 2031 thru 2033.
 Management expects to utilize all of these carryforwards prior to expiration.
 Direct charge-offs contributed to a reduction of the tax asset and are permitted as tax deductions.
 In addition, writedowns on other real estate owned property are expensed for book purposes but are not deductible for tax purposes until disposition of the property.
 Goodwill expense also was realized for book purposes in 2011 but continues to only be tax deductible based on the statutory requirements; thus, creating a deferred tax asset.
 When, and if, taxable income increases in the future and during the net operating loss carryforward period, this valuation allowance may be reversed and used to decrease tax obligations in the future.
 Our income tax expense was computed at the normal corporate income tax rate of 34% of taxable income included in net income.
 We do not have significant nontaxable income or nondeductible expenses.